Alfa Romeo 105/115 Series Coupés: Giulia Sprint GT Veloce (1965–1968)

 Inside the main changes from the Giulia Sprint GT were imitation wood dashboard fascia instead of the previous anti-glare grey finish, front seats revised to a mild "bucket" design, and a dished three aluminium spoke steering wheel, with a black rim and horn buttons through the spokes.

 The Veloce's type 00536 engine, identical to the Spider 1600 Duetto's, featured modifications compared to the Giulia Sprint GT's type 00502—such as larger diameter (37 instead of 35 mm) exhaust valves.

-As a result, it produced 109 PS or 125 PS SAE at 6,000 rpm, an increase of PS over the previous model, and significantly more torque.
+As a result, it produced 109 PS or 125 PS SAE at 6,000 rpm, an increase of over the previous model, and significantly more torque.
 According to the manufacturer top speed now exceeded 185 km/h.

 Early Giulia Sprint GT Veloces featured the same Dunlop disc brake system as the Giulia Sprint GT, while later cars substituted ATE disc brakes as pioneered on the GT 1300 Junior in 1966.
 The ATE brakes featured a handbrake system entirely separate from the pedal brakes, using drum brakes incorporated in the rear disc castings.

 The Veloce's could be ordered in the Bertone De Luxe body option which included extra options.
 One of the extra options was a leather interior.
 The only leather colours available for the Veloce were dark brown leather (pelle testa di moro) or red leather (pelle rossa).
 The seat panels had perforations in the leather.